-I scratched dirt out from under the wig my son of a bitch husband hated.
-It’s the same cocoa color my real hair was, but he had left all the same.
-What man leaves a woman after four years for shaving her head?
+I scratched dirt out from under my wig.
+My-son-of-a-bitch husband hated this wig.
+It’s the same cocoa color as my real hair, but he had left me all the same.
+What man leaves a woman after four years just for shaving her head?
 It’s fine, my dreams said he wasn’t the one anyways.
 Willie’s a better man.
-He gave me Isaac, just like Pastor Coleman promised when the right man walks into your life.
-It’s no surprise, God delivered him to me in my sleep and my Dreamcatcher caught him on tape.
+He gave me Isaac, just like Pastor Coleman promised.
+It’s no surprise; I dreamed him after all.
+God delivered him to me in my dreamcatcher, a strong grown-up son sleeping within a heart-shaped locket.

-Last night, I recorded a dream of my husband yelling at me in the flea market.
-Couldn’t get the damn video to focus before Willie hollered for his pain meds.
-So I ran out “blind” into this stifling heat.
-I was always good at keeping my priorities straight.
-But if God sent you a message you’d better not ignore it, so I took a little ten mile detour to the market.
-It’s filled to the brink with the usual dusty locals sweating under straw hats, summer skirts, and flannel tops.
-Unless they show up clear in my Dreamcatcher, I don’t pay them any mind.
-I must confess I really want to see what that son of a bitch has to say to me.
-I scoured that whole market.
+If God sent you a message, you’d better not ignore it.
+Dust scrubbed my skin.
+A dirty, devilish fever withered my scalp.
+Nonetheless, I took a little detour to the market.
+It filled to the brim with the usual dusty locals sweating under straw hats, summer skirts, and flannel tops.
+Unless they showed up clear in the dreamcatcher, I paid them no mind.
+I must confess I really wanted to see what that son-of-a-bitch no-good husband had to say to me.
+I scoured that whole market, lifted every stand, turned every shoulder of somebody who wore his hat.
 Couldn’t find the coward, even after the third time.

-It’s night time when I drive onto Sally Avenue.
+It was nighttime when I turned onto Sally Avenue.
 In the headlights, dust motes danced like spirits around Willie’s truck.
 The only neighbors we have left lived at the end of the block.
-The five houses in between were vacant and beaten.
-Good people too, but one by one they trickled away after every storm.
-My house is the one recently painted.
-We colored it green to make up for our lawn.
+The five beaten houses in between were scoured husks, boarded up to hold in their ghosts.
+Good people too, but one by one, after every storm, they trickled away.
+My house was the one recently painted.
+We colored it green.
+God doesn’t answer prayers unless you make them real.
+That’s what Pastor Coleman said.
+When spring turns to summer, the soil will stay where it should and our lawn will flood with grass again.

-When I get out the truck my nose feels like it had just snorted old sawdust.
+Outside the truck, my nostrils shut, clogged to the bridge with rocks.
+It’s like snorting sawdust.
 I sneezed no less than seven times on the way to the door.
 In my rush I had forgotten my hair net to protect my wig.
-Dust got under the cap again and it burned the sores on my scalp.
+Dust swarmed under the cap and scraped the sores on my scalp.
 They never close up anymore.
 In my dreams I’m always wearing my wig.
-I laughed at the thought of wearing it in my own house.
-As soon as I opened the door, a musty odor smacked me in the nose.
-The air in the house has been heavy of late.
-All the walls are painted white.
-I dreamed of them last week and painted the new coat.
-That same day, a storm blew dust inside the living room as the paint dried.
-It still covered those walls.
+I laughed at the thought of having to wear it in my own house.
+God has his jokes every now and then, even if they’re tests.

 “Well you don’t know how to use your phone?”